carlos-sierra/edb360/readme.txt

 Notes
 ~~~~~
-1. If you need to execute edb360 against all databases in host use then run_db360.sh
+1. If you need to execute edb360 against all databases in host use then run_db360.sh:

    $ unzip edb360.zip
    $ cd edb360
    $ sh run_db360.sh

+   note: this method requires Oracle Diagostics or Tuning pack license.

 2. If you need to execute only a portion of edb360 (i.e. resources and os stats) use
    these commands.
 Notice 0b_pre and 0c_post scripts.